Mariavellous/mastermind_game/README.md

 * `POST` /games/<int:game_id/guesses --> creates new guess
 * `POST` /players --> register player
 * `GET` /login --> login player
 * `DELETE` /logout --> logout player

-Most if not all https request from the frontend, the database gets updated and stores the new data in respective tables.
-The server then returns all data needed to display in the frontend.
+Most if not all https request from the frontend, the database gets updated and stores the new data in its respective tables.
+The server then returns a response of all data needed to display in the frontend.

 # Creative Extension Implemented
-I used the randomized numbers from random.org API as a key to the dictionary of emojis.
+* I used the randomized numbers from random.org API as a key to the dictionary of emojis.
 I chose the theme wedding as an homage to a very recent special day for me.
+* Players are able to view scores: games won and games lost
+* Add easy, medium, difficult level by: changing the number of max number of choices to 4, 5, 6.

 # Creative Extensions Attempted
 * I would love to for users to be able to choose different themes that will display different emojis for the foodie, animal lover, flags for travelers, etc.
-* Players are able to view scores: games win and games lost
-* Add difficulty level by: increasing the number of max number of choices to 5 or higher.
 * Add difficulty level by: decreasing the number of max_attempts_allowed to 9 or lower.